GabrielSCabrera/BanterBot/README.md

 Requires three environment variables for full functionality:

-1. `OPENAI_API_KEY`: A valid OpenAI API key,
+* `OPENAI_API_KEY`: A valid OpenAI API key,
-2. `AZURE_SPEECH_KEY`: A valid Azure Cognitive Services Speech API key for TTS functionality,
+* `AZURE_SPEECH_KEY`: A valid Azure Cognitive Services Speech API key for TTS functionality,
-3. `AZURE_SPEECH_REGION`: The region associated with your Azure Cognitive Services Speech API key.
+* `AZURE_SPEECH_REGION`: The region associated with your Azure Cognitive Services Speech API key.

 ## Usage

+### Manual Installation

+To install and initiate the GPTBot interface, follow these steps:

+1. Clone the GPTBot repository and navigate to the cloned directory.
+2. Install the necessary package by running `python -m pip install .` in your terminal.
+3. Launch the GPTBot Command Line Interface (CLI) by executing the `gptbot` command.

 ### Basics

-To initiate the GPTBot interface, navigate to the `GPTBot` subdirectory and execute the following command in your terminal:
+For character customization, utilize the optional `--character` argument as follows:

-`python interface.py --character [character]`
+`gptbot --character [character]`

-Replace [character] with your preferred chatbot character (optional).
-It is recommended to use second-person singular in the format "<name> from <context>, <additional details>", for example "Marvin the Paranoid Android.
+Replace `[character]` with your desired chatbot character.
+It is advised to use second-person singular in the format "<name> from <context>, <additional details>".
+For example, "Marvin the Paranoid Android.
 You are a sad robot with a brain the size of a planet."

-If no character is specified, GPTBot defaults to Marvin the Paranoid Android.
+If no character is specified, `GPTBot` will default to Marvin the Paranoid Android.

-Alternatively, let the interface randomly select a character with:
+For a randomly selected character, simply use:

-`python interface.py --random`
+`gptbot --random`

-Upon launching the interface, enter your messages in the input box, and GPTBot will respond in the output window.
-You can also listen to GPTBot's responses through synthesized speech.
+Once the interface is launched, type your messages in the input box, and GPTBot will generate responses in the output window.
+Additionally, you can listen to GPTBot's responses through synthesized speech.

 ### Available Command-Line Arguments

 The program accepts the following command-line arguments:

 * `-u` or `--username`: Specify the name of the program's user (one word, no spaces),
-* `-c` or `--character`: Provide a name and/or short description of the character GPTBot should emulate.
+* `-c` or `--character`: Provide a name and/or short description of the persona GPTBot should emulate.
 It is recommended to use second-person singular in the format "<name> from <context>, <additional details>",
 * `-m` or `--mode`: Select an OpenAI API mode, either "ChatCompletion" or "Completion"; defaults to "ChatCompletion",
 * `-r`, `--rand`, or `--random`: Override the "character" argument and select a random character.
 * `-n`, `--no-thread`: Disable multithreading on initialization of GPTBot (can help with "Too Many Requests" exceptions).